precice/openfoam-adapter/README.md

 functionObject's methods and does not add any useful functionality.

 For now, you may use it e.g. with the solver buoyantPimpleFoam.
-An easy way to test it is by adding the call to the preciceAdapter in the "Hot Room" tutorial, provided with OpenFOAM.
+An easy way to test it is by adding the call to the preciceAdapterFunctionObject in the "Hot Room" tutorial, provided with OpenFOAM.

 1. Copy the tutorial to your case directory: